amirkhan1088/FaceObject/README.md

 Links for three databases are as follows:
-(i) Georgia Tech Face Dataset: https://www.anefian.com/research/face_reco.htm (ii) Extended Yale B: http://vision.ucsd.edu/datasets/extended-yale-face-database-b-b (iii) COIL100 Object Dataset: https://www.cs.columbia.edu/CAVE/software/softlib/coil-100.php
+(i) Georgia Tech Face Dataset: https://www.anefian.com/research/face_reco.htm (ii) Extended Yale B: http://vision.ucsd.edu/datasets/extended-yale-face-database-b-b  (Kindly note that there may be one or two corrupted files in this dataset that need to be removed for correct database loading.)
+(iii) COIL100 Object Dataset: https://www.cs.columbia.edu/CAVE/software/softlib/coil-100.php

 Download the database and place it in the local memory, and use the same root folder as specified in the main.m program file.